jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.59 RescaleValueRange

-Performs a min-max contrast stretch on an input greytone image.
+Performs a min-max contrast stretch on an input greytone image..

 *Parameters*: